Jazz saxophonist Ornette Coleman dies at 85

 Coleman so divided jazz musicians, critics and fans that in his early years some musicians at jam sessions would leave the stage during his solos.

-His fans labeled him the greatest jazz innovator since Louis Armstrong and Charlie Parker but he also was called crude and self-indulgent by skeptics - although many of them reversed their opinions over the years.
+His fans labelled him the greatest jazz innovator since Louis Armstrong and Charlie Parker but he also was called crude and self-indulgent by sceptics - although many of them reversed their opinions over the years.

 "I listened to Coleman high and I listened to him cold sober," trumpet player Roy Eldridge once told a jazz writer.
 "I even played with him.
 I think he's jiving, baby."